It Was That or Starve

 This sort of disposession is what, centuries ago, settlers came to the New World to escape.
 The question of what to do with “vagrants” and “sturdy beggars,” with the tens of thousands of human beings made destitute by land enclosures and the expansion of industry, was the ethical conundrum that built the modern nation-state.
 Some of the very first welfare bills were introduced in England in the 16th century, alongside early laws that made homelessness a crime.
 Those laws made the link between property and the franchise — owning land and property soon became the basis for citizenship.
 Those same laws were part of the ethical source code for America’s racialized housing crisis.
 They were unconcerned with managing poverty.
 They were far more concerned with managing the poor.

-If you share our values — including great writing, great conversation, and great working conditions — join us, and help Pipe Wrench put more money into more contributors’ bank accounts.
+If you share our values — including great writing, great conversation, and great working conditions — we have a newsletter for you.

 In the age of Empire, England managed its poor by repurposing them as the shock troops of primitive accumulation.
 The convicts stuffed into ships and dumped in alien countries were the surplus life of Britain’s hungry cities, which had grown into stinking hells of human deprivation.
 As the cities swelled, human beings had not yet learned how to live together in such numbers in such conditions; there was no sanitation, no public transport, no social housing, and no safety net for the hundreds of thousands starving in the most prosperous cities in the world.
 London and Manchester teemed with destitute, desperate people for whom Victorian morals were just another luxury designed to separate rich and poor: what good was a priest or a policeman telling you not to steal, swindle, or fuck for money if it was that or starve?